Redding Cultural District

 The gateway to true Northern California, bridging nature with arts and culture experiences.

 Surprising • Discoverable • Emergent

 About the Redding Cultural District

 Redding Cultural District’s is located 160 miles north of Sacramento and includes three majestic mountain ranges as a backdrop.
 World-class attractions – located at the bend in the Sacramento River – connect to its historic downtown via the Sundial and Diestelhorst bridges.
 Explore on foot or on a bicycle.
-Cultural and artistic activities range widely, from food cultivation and dining, music production and consumption, microbrewing and wine tasting, theater, dance, cycling, scholarship and education, and art and exploration of nature.
+Cultural and artistic activities range widely, from food cultivation and dining, music production and consumption, microbrewing and wine tasting to theater, dance, cycling, scholarship and education, art, and exploration of nature.

 District Region: Shasta Cascade

 California’s northeast corner is an outdoor-lover’s paradise, with safe-to-explore volcanoes, hushed forests, and trout-filled rivers.
 This is the place for blue-ribbon fishing, houseboats anchored in cool lakes, countless campgrounds, and inviting trails for hiking and mountain biking.
 All this, plus friendly towns and inviting rural farms in fertile lands near the Upper Sacramento River.